Theran1/StaticCodeAnalysis/docs/README.md

 Standards
 One the primary uses of static analyzers is to comply with standards.
 So, if you’re in a regulated industry that requires a coding standard, you’ll want to make sure your tool supports that standard.

+### Cool but.. what about Videogame Development and SCA?

+Although video-game development includes a lot of steps, coding remains one of the basic ones.
+Even if you don’t write thousands of code lines, you have to use various tools whose quality determines how comfortable the process is and what the ultimate result will be.
+If you are a developer of such tools (such as game engines), this shouldn’t sound new to you.

+Why is static analysis useful in software development in general?

+The main reasons are as follows:

+- Bugs grow costlier and more difficult to fix over time.
+One of the principal advantages of static analysis is detecting bugs at early development stages (you can find an error when code writing).
+Therefore, by using static analysis, you could make the development process easier both for your coworkers and yourself, detecting and fixing lots of bugs before they become a headache.
+- Static analysis tools can recognize a great variety of bug patterns (copy-paste, typos, incorrect use of functions, etc.).
+- Static analysis is generally good at detecting those defects that defy dynamic analysis.
+However, the opposite is also true.
+- Negative side effects of static analysis (such as false positives) are usually "smoothed out" through means provided by the developers of powerful analyzers.
+These means include various mechanisms of warning suppression (individually, by pattern, and so on), switching off irrelevant diagnostics, and excluding files and folders from analysis.
+By properly tweaking the analyzer settings, you can reduce the amount of "noise" greatly.
+As my colleague Andrey Karpov has shown in the article about the check of EFL Core Libraries, tweaking the settings helps cut down the number of false positives to 10–15% at most.